Introducing Bayshore’s Nurse Practitioner (NP) Program

 The program offers access to acute episodic care with a focus on well-being, health promotion and disease prevention.
 The NPs diagnose and treat common illnesses and injuries in the comfort and safety of the client’s home.
 The NPs can order and interpret necessary diagnostic tests such as X-rays and bloodwork; help clients manage chronic health conditions such as diabetes, high blood pressure or asthma; prescribe medication; offer health education and counselling; make referrals to specialists; and help clients navigate our complex health care system.

 The program also includes services from other health care professionals including RNs, RPNs, and PSWs.
-Services are offered in person or virtually, over the phone or via videoconferencing technology.

 What health issues can a nurse practitioner treat?